manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 ```

 #### data
-`data` is the source data to extract a snippet from.
-It can be a single string, or the list of the strings enclosed in curly brackets.
+`data` serves as the source from which a snippet is extracted.
+It can either be a single string or a list of strings enclosed in curly brackets.
 #### table
-`table` is the name of the table from which to take the text processing settings.
+`table` refers to the name of the table that provides the text processing settings for snippet generation.
 #### query
-`query` is the full-text query to build snippets for.
+`query` is the full-text query used to build the snippets.
 #### opt_value and opt_name
-`opt_value` and `opt_name` are [snippet generation options](../Searching/Highlighting.md)
+`opt_value` and `opt_name` represent the [snippet generation options](../Searching/Highlighting.md).

 <!-- intro -->
 ##### SQL: